 Gregory Denton-Cox specialises in commercial and chancery litigation, with particular experience in company law, insolvency, banking, trusts, civil fraud and asset recovery.
-He is recommended by Chambers & Partners as a leading junior in the fields of Chancery: Commercial, Commercial Dispute Resolution, Company, and Fraud: Civil, and is described in the 2020 edition as “very hard-working, bright and user-friendly.
+He is recommended by Chambers & Partners as a leading junior in the fields of Chancery: Commercial, Commercial Dispute Resolution, and Company law, and is described in the 2020 edition as “very hard-working, bright and user-friendly.
 He’s fantastic and great to work with”.
 He is also recommended by the Legal 500 for Company and Partnership, in which he is described as “Quick, sharp and completely in control of the facts of the case” and by Who’s Who Legal for Banking and Finance.

 Gregory was named Chancery Junior of the Year at the Chambers & Partners Bar Awards in 2017, having previously been shortlisted in 2013 and 2016.

 - Chancery: commercial

 Gregory has consistently been ranked by Chambers & Partners as one of the leading juniors in commercial chancery matters.
-The 2018 edition describes him as a widely praised junior who has appeared in some of the most significant recent cases and who “consistently demonstrates really excellent strategic judgment, and is easy and fun to work with.”
+The 2020 edition describes him as a widely acknowledged expert in the field of commercial chancery, as well as “a quick thinker” and ”charming and a pleasure to work with”.
 He was named Chancery Junior of the Year at the Chambers & Partners Bar Awards in 2017, having previously been shortlisted in 2013 and 2016.
 He acts in company, civil fraud and asset recovery, trusts, banking and finance, and insolvency claims, as well as a range of general commercial disputes.

 - Company law